markwylde/statictron/README.md

 ## Usage

-### CSS files get bundled
-This is a "magic" warning.
-I need to add some options to disable this but css files get bundled using [cssbun](https://github.com/markwylde/cssbun).

-Any `index.css` files will get bundled and saved at the same location in the output directory.

-As a result, any none css files will get ignored from the copy.

-For a full example, look at the [demo](./demo) or the [api - css gets bundled](./test/index.js) test.

 ### Via the CLI
 ```
 statictron cli - v1.0.0

 Example usage:
-  statictron --watch --output=dist --ignore _partials/** --scope abc=123 src
+  statictron --loader ejs --loader css --watch --output=dist --ignore _partials/** --scope abc=123 src
-  statictron -w -o=dist -i _partials/** -s abc=123 src
+  statictron -l ejs -l css -w -o=dist -i _partials/** -s abc=123 src

 Options:
   --watch                        watch the source directory for changes and rebuild
   --output (-o) pathName         specify a directory to save the generated files to
   --ignore[] (-i) pattern        a (or list of) glob pattern(s) that should be ignored from source
-  --scope[] var=val              build an object to be passed to all ejs files
+  --scope[] var=val              build an object to be passed to all loaders
+  --loader[] loaderName          specify a built in loader to use
+      ejs                        parse any *.ejs file as ejs templates
+      css                        bundle any index.css files and ignore other css files
   --help                         show this help screen
 ```